hyvip-ai/email_trigger/README.md

 ## Parts of the project

-- [x] create a type of email reply
+- [x] check for any mail
-- [x] get the query for subject line and reply message type
+- [x] Check the subject like with predefined automations
-- [x] generate reply from open ai api
-- [x] check for any mail with the type of subject line and create a reply draft
+- [x] create a reply and draft with openai and gmail api respectively

+### Things need to be done

+- [ ] Integrate the create automation form with supabase
+- [ ] Integrate edit and delete on automations